🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ—£οΈ Freedom of Speech + 9.8 -- 15 Norway consistently ranks at the very top of global indices for press freedom and civil liberties.
+πŸ—£οΈ Freedom of Speech + 9.7 -- 15 Norway consistently ranks among the top globally for press freedom and free expression, with strong legal protections.

 🌍 DIGITAL NOMAD COMMUNITY